The Effect of Time Series Distance Functions on Functional Climate Networks: Materials and methods

 \subsection{Time series distance functions}

 A time series distance function is a measure of how different two time series are.
-For the sake of brevity, the term ``distance function'' will be used to refer to a time series distance function.
-Other types of distance functions, e.g. network distance functions, will be given their full names in the text.
-Plenty of measures have been proposed in the literature and they can be broadly classified into four categories \citep{esling12}: shape-based, edit-based, feature-based, and structure-based.
-In this section, we present an overview of these measure.
+For the sake of brevity, the term ``distance function'' will be used here to refer to a time series distance function in the following.
+Other types of distance functions, e.g., network distance functions, will be referred to with their complete terms in the text.
+A plethora of distance functions have been proposed in the literature, which can be broadly classified into four main categories \cite{esling12}: shape-based, edit-based, feature-based and structure-based.

+In the following, we provide an overview on some time series distance function concepts that could be used to generate climate networks, without attempting to be complete in this task.
+Notably, we only consider measures that make use of all time series values, thereby excluding event synchrony measures like event synchronization \cite{boers14,boers19} or event coincidence analysis \cite{Wolf2020} that have been widely used for studying spatiotemporal patterns of extreme climate events from a complex network perspective.
+Moreover, we also discard measures of phase synchronization \cite{Yamasaki2009} as well as such based on the physical concept of causality and its statistical implementation in terms of coupled stochastic process models or information theory (e.g., Granger causality strength, transfer entropy, and similar measures) from the presented analysis.